 It is hard to find a better school than Michigan Technological University if you want to study Materials Engineering.
 This is a tremendous option for students who like the beauty of a simple college town.

+Since the usual SAT score of this school's applicants is about 1,202, the school is able to be choosy.
 Michigan Tech has a notable student-to-faculty ratio of 12:1, so students have lots of chances to work with their instructors.
-Considering 14.6% of Michigan Tech's student population comes from outside the United States, you are going to have plenty of opportunities to befriend students from all over the globe.
 If you're considering knowing more, you can view every one of Michigan Technological University's rankings here.

 Rensselaer Polytechnic Institute is among your top options if you want to study Materials Engineering.
 Placed in Troy, New York, this school is a sound choice for students who enjoy the thrills of a substantial city.